andreirusu99/mUAV/README.md

 Contains a React application that uses ROSLibJS to interact with the Master Node running on the Jetson Nano, that displays real-time data in a dashboard by accessing the topics of the ROS runtime.

 ### GroundStation
-Contains a Python script used to send UDP commands from a joystick connected to the ground computer (my laptop).
+Contains a Python script used to send UDP commands over Wi-Fi from a joystick connected to the ground computer (my laptop).
 The commands are sent as-is and all processing is done on the Jetson.
 > Note: the drone's flight is not automated, therefore and operator is required for flying (flight automation was outside the scope of this project).

 ### Hardware